48 Fun & Beautiful Things to Do in the Dominican Republic

 9. Indigenous Eyes Ecological Reserve (Ojos Indígenas) ★

 The Indigenous Eyes Ecological Reserve is a pristine lowland subtropical forest with swimmable freshwater lagoons, an iguana habitat, and a petting zoo.
 It stretches 1,500 acres and is frequented by tours of all types: horseback riding, segway, foot, and boat.
+We love the forest trails and stunning gardens, perfect for self-guided tours to view over 100 birds!

 Where to Book a Tour